matteobortolazzo/stylo/README.md

 import "lib/Pages"
 ```

+## What's missing

+Nice features to have would be:
+* A language server
+* CSS import
+* Multi-file editor
+* A proper SaaS
+  * Accounts
+  * Projects
+  * Git integration
+  * Export to JS frameworks
+  * Publish static websites
+  * Actual links and buttons

 ## Conclusions

-I publish the code just for historic purposes.
+I am publishing the code mostly for historical purposes.

-While I like the language itself, and I learned A LOT, I don't see a demand for it.
+While I like the language and learned A LOT, I don't see a demand for it.

 For designers, it's easier to keep doing what they do.
-Figma supports design tokens and reusable components already.
-They also recently released a plugin for *VS Code*, but I don't think it will be a success.
+For developers, it might work.
+But *Figma* supports design tokens and reusable components already.
+They also recently released a plugin for *VS Code*, but I wonder if it will take off.

 It's true that from the *Abstract Syntax Tree*, we can export *Angular*, *React*, *Vue* or anything we like.
 However, this is good only for greenfield projects.
-Once the project grows, it's incrementally harder to keep the design and the code is sync.
+Once the project grows, keeping the design in sync with the code is increasingly more challenging.
 Ironically, the same problem I had writing this with the help of *ChatGPT*!

-If *Figma* succeeds with the dev plugin, I might regret not keep going with this project, but it has been great fun.
+If *Figma* succeeds with the dev plugin or this gets some traction, I might give it a second look.
+For now, I'll move on.
+Compilers are not a great conversation topic with my friends and family.
+Or strangers in general.